Lakeside Veterinary Care offers in-house diagnostic services for your pets. Learn more below.

 - Fecal testing to screen for intestinal worms

-- For pets with chronic health issues, we can also check blood glucose and thyroid, and test urine samples for bladder and kidney issues.
+- For pets with chronic health issues, we can also check blood glucose and test urine samples for bladder and kidney issues.

 Digital X-Ray & Ultrasound

 Our digital X-ray and ultrasound equipment allows us to capture clear, detailed images of the bones and soft tissue organs, respectively.

 Digital X-ray is superior to traditional film X-ray in several ways, including:

 - Producing sharper, clearer, higher-contrast images of the joints and skeleton